Amloo/NES-Emu/README.md

 This project exists as a demonstration of my skill with low‑level systems and as practice with SDL rendering.
-I have no aspiration of competing with popular emulators, and getting any original NES software to run will be considered a success for this project.
+I am not attempting to compete with popular emulators, and getting any original NES software to run will be considered a success for this project.